-If you are not into surfing, Mexico’s pacific coast might not be as attractive for you as it has been for us.
+If you are not into surfing, Mexico’s Pacific coast might not be as attractive for you as it has been for us.
 Non-surfers can have a great time here as well but you might prefer to spend your valuable time in the colonial city Oaxaca.
 From Tuxtla you can reach Oaxaca by night bus.

-Tipp: Oaxaca is famous for its Mezcal.
+Tip: Oaxaca is famous for its Mezcal.
 Book a tour and explore how it is made.

 Pacific Coast Oaxaca / Oaxaca City > San Cristobal de las Casas

 On day 11 our travel route suggests going to San Cristobal de las Casas.
 A charming city surrounded by mountains and for us one of the highlights.
 It’s hip, has very pretty areas and highly interesting history.
 You will definitely not get bored in two days.